About the Foundation

 Annual dementia grants program

 The annual research grants program is managed by the Dementia Australia Research Foundation.
-Each year, applications are sought from Australian dementia researchers in April, with applications closing in May.
-Early career researchers are eligible to apply, as the aim is to help build Australia’s dementia research capacity.
+Each year, applications are sought from Australian early career dementia researchers as the aim is to help build Australia’s dementia research capacity.
 The grant applications received are subject to a rigorous external assessment process and are further considered by the Dementia Australia Research Foundation’s Scientific and Medical Panel.
 Researchers are notified of the outcomes in December and funding can commence from the following January.

 Details of the grants program, including instructions for applicants, are available here.